lucasfcosta/blog/_posts/2022-08-07-how-to-improve-daily-standups.md

 Why did we do that?
 We did it because it's easier to blindly follow a set of rules than to understand the principles behind them and tune them to _your_ goal.

-The daily stand-up is perhaps the best example of a solution to a problem turned into a pointless dogma.
+The daily stand-up is perhaps the best example of a solution with solid principles turned into a pointless dogma.
 In fact, with daily stand-ups, we did even worse; we misunderstood the dogma!

 Here's [what `Scrum.org` says the purpose of a daily stand-up is](https://www.scrum.org/resources/what-is-a-daily-scrum):